jaxgeller/jaxgeller.github.io/about.md

 permalink: /about/
 ---

 I'm Jackson and I'm a developer from DC.
 I love developing webapps, everything from the front to the back.
-I'm mostly interested in highly performant web applications on the front-end. _Keep it 16.666666667._
+I'm mostly interested in highly performant web applications on the front-end.
+Keep it 16.666666667.

-I have a need for speed; I spend a good portion of my days in devtool timelines optimizing every piece of code I can.
-If im not doing that, I'm probably checking out Github Trending and HN.

 <br>